robinsonb5/EightThirtyTwoDemos/README.md

 the paths accordingly.
-If there are any boards for which you don't want to build the cores (perhaps because you don't have them, or don't have the toolchain for them), simply remove them from the BOARDS_<DEVICE> defines at the end of the file, or comment out those lines.
+If there are any boards for which you don't want to build the cores (perhaps because you don't have them, or don't have the toolchain for them), simply remove them from the BOARDS defines at the top of the file.

 Having done this, the makefile will attempt to build the projects for any boards which are still enabled in site.mk.

+You can build a specific subset of projects if you wish, simply by defining the PROJECTS variable when invoking make, like so:

+&gt; make PROJECTS=HelloWorld

+You can also make just the project files with
+&gt; make init
+and compile with
+&gt; make compile

 ## Projects: